hashkat/hashkat/docs/tutorial01.md

 The agents are set up to be of different types, with different preferences.
 The agents are configured for:

-1. The type of agent (Standard, Celebrity, Organization or Bot).
+1. The type of agent (standard, celebrity, organization or bot).

-2. The agent's characteristics in terms of Region, Language, and Ideology.
+2. The agent's characterstics in terms of region, language, and ideology.

 3. The type of signal the agent is likely to generate (tweet).
-Signal types are General, Political, Humorous, Musical.
-The signal type affects the signal's scope of transmission.
+Signal types are general, political, humorous, musical.
+The type of signal affects its scope of retransmission.

-4. The type of signal the agent is likely to retransmit (retweet).
+4. The type of signal the agent is likely to retransmit.

-5. The events that will cause the agent to follow another agent (follow-model, related to edge creation).
+5. The events that will cause the agent to follow another agent (follow-model and edge creation).

 6. The events that will cause the agent to unfollow another agent (edge deletion).

 7. Rates (probabilities) are set for each type of behavior.
 For example, Agent_type A may 50% likely to generate a political tweet and 50% likely to generate a musical tweet.
-Agent_type B may only generate and retweet humorous tweets.
 Agent A may tweet once a day, Agent B may tweet 10 times a day.

 A simulated time and real time are set for the simulation to run.